 Science is at the heart of every facet of life.
 It is a fascinating career choice, with research and development at its core.
-In the higher education diploma year, students develop fundamental academic skills for their career and study success.
-On completion of the diploma, students progress into the Griffith University Bachelor of Science where they gain knowledge across all areas of sciences.
-This ultimately provides students with the flexibility to decide on their future focus.
+In the higher education diploma year, students develop fundamental academic skills for future career and study success.
+On completion be ready to progress into the Griffith University Bachelor of Science with 60 – 80 credit points.
+With this degree you’ll gain a foundation knowledge across all areas of sciences, giving you the flexibility to decide what you’d like to focus on next.
 For more course information, visit Diploma of Health of Science or Bachelor of Science.

 Applied mathematics; biochemistry and molecular biology; chemistry; clinical sciences; geography; marine biology; physics; wildlife biology.

 Fees for the Diploma programs are subject to change each year.
 Please refer to Griffith College tuition fees published for each program and can be found at https://www.griffithcollege.edu.au/study-options/.
 To calculate your degree fees use the Fee Calculator at http://www.griffith.edu.au/students/enrolment-timetables-fees/paying-your-fees

 Applicant must have completed Year 12 or equivalent

 For more information about the ATAR/Selection Rank profile, please visit ATAR/Selection Rank profile explained.

 Excluding: The lowest ATAR/Selection Rank to which an offer was made, excluding adjustment factors.

 Including: The lowest ATAR/Selection Rank to which an offer was made including any adjustment factors that may have been applied.

 For more information about the Student profile, please visit Student profile explained.

 Depending on major studied: Microbiologist, pharmaceutical scientist, biochemist, chemist, biotechnologist, marine biologist; mathematician, physicist, researcher, teacher (with further study).